Tygovanommen/Java-socket-chatroom/README.md

 Before you open the client executable, make sure the Server layer is up and running.
 This can be either on a local PC or on a server.

-### User data storage
+#### User data storage

 User accounts/data is stored inside the [users.json](/users.json) file.
 This file can be manually adjusted or be automatically generated through the profile editing form.
+It contains a json object of 1 or more users.
 ```json
 [
   {